langleyfoxall/technologies/platforms/web/cloudflare/speed.md

 The Speed page on CloudFlare allows you manage asset minification and compression.

-Click on the Speed tab to get started:
+Go to the Speed tab to get started

 ![Speed tab](images/speed/speed-tab.jpg "Speed tab")